 3. Hideaway House

-Hideaway is a popular summer hangout in Sedona due to a winning combination of top knotch views, hearty entrees (which are just perfect for refueling post-hike), and a laid-back tropical vibe.
-Hideaway specializes in what they call “curious Italian cuisine,” and is the place to go if you are looking to indulge in some tasty snacks and appetizers like homemade pizza, garlic cheese bread, and grilled cheese.
-Everything at Hideaway is made fresh in house, so you will find no frozen or canned ingredients here – the soup stock and bread are even made in house!
+Hideaway is a popular summer hangout in Sedona due to a winning combination of top notch views, hearty entrees (which are just perfect for refueling post-hike), and a laid-back tropical vibe.
+This local gem specializes in what they call “curious Italian cuisine,” and it is the place to go if you are looking to indulge in some tasty snacks and appetizers like homemade pizza, garlic cheese bread, and grilled cheese.
+Everything at Hideaway is made fresh in house, so you will find no frozen or canned ingredients here.
+Even the soup stock and bread are even made in house!

 What to try: Homemade cheese pizza, minestrone soup with mini grilled cheese, garlic cheese blossom

-Why it’s great: Features a diverse menu of comfort style Italian foods with several vegetarian options, features a unique design and layout, a gorgeous outdoor patio with great red rock views, patio is shady and breezy for the hot summer season
+Why it’s great: Features a diverse menu of comfort style Italian foods with several vegetarian options, unique design and layout, a gorgeous outdoor patio featuring great red rock views, patio is shady and breezy for the hot summer season

 Location: 231 AZ-179, Sedona, AZ 86336

 As one of Sedona’s newcomers to the restaurant scene, The Hudson does not disappoint whatsoever in the food or ambiance department.
 Both the cuisine and views here are fabulous: a rare treat in a touristy area like Sedona.
 The Hudson offers both tourists and locals a nice classy dining experience with an upscale casual feel, without the stuffy air of most fine dining establishments.
 The menu at Hudson is amongst the most creative in town, with an abundance of interesting choices sure to please even the pickiest diners.